The Trump administration lies about terrorist attacks.

 The Burning of the Houses of Lords and Commons, October 16, 1834, by Joseph Mallord William Turner, c.
 1835. © The Philadelphia Museum of Art/Art Resource.

 Volume IX, Number 2 | spring 2016

-Sixteenth-century “father of mineralogy” Georgius Agricola critiqued “the attacks, which are so annoying,” of those protesting the extermination of animals and the poisoning of brooks and streams.
+Sixteenth-century “father of mineralogy” Georgius Agricola critiqued “these attacks, which are so annoying,” made by those protesting how mining exterminated animals and poisoned brooks and streams.
 “With the metals that are melted from the ore,” he explained, “birds without number, edible beasts, and fish can be purchased elsewhere and brought to these mountainous regions.”

 Stay Updated Subscribe to the LQ Newsletter

 Lewis Lapham talks to John Micklethwait about rethinking the machinery of the state in the twenty-first century.
 More